-Our calculus incorporates two forms of asynchronous communication, asynchronous session initiation [18] and asynchronous session communication (over an established session).
+Our calculus incorporates two forms of asynchronous communication, asynchronous session initiation [23] and asynchronous session communication (over an established session).
 The former models the unordered transport of session request messages to acceptors listening on a shared channel.
-We use $\overline{a}\langle s\rangle$ to represent a request message in transit on shared channel a, carrying a fresh session channel s of type s.
-In real network communications, messages are buffered for reading on arrival at the destination.
-This mechanism is formalised by introducing a shared input queue s, which represents an acceptor's input buffer at s containing the pending requests for sessions s.
+We use $\overline{a} \langle s \rangle$ to represent a request message in transit on shared channel a, carrying a fresh session channel s of type S. In real network communications, messages are buffered for reading on arrival at the destination.
+This mechanism is formalised by introducing a shared input queue $a[\vec{s}]$, which represents an acceptor's input buffer at a containing the pending requests for sessions \vec{s} .